Date Paddled: September 6th, 2014

 They create stagnate, dirty water.
 They are devastating to many species like clams which need to but can’t get past the dams and get smothered by the sediment.
 Yet species like clams do a terrific job of cleaning up the water and clean water means high property values.
 I could go on and on regarding all the reasons dams are bad.
 Did you know they even slow down the orbit of the earth?
 Because most water flows toward the equator, dams actually have noticeably slowed down our orbit because they are shifting more weight toward the poles and away from the equator.
 For paddlers, dams are bad because they cover up the character of the river and remove helping current.
 Many of these dams smother terrific falls and rapids and it is quite the tragedy that they’ve been buried.
 These citizens of Grafton should have consulted ecologically competent advisers (like the River Alliance) before making such a major decision to keep this abomination.

-- Above Kewaskum: The Milwaukee River splits into two (west branch and main branch) and I while I think these are good creek prospects (especially the west), I don’t know enough to say.
+- Above Kewaskum: The Milwaukee River splits into two (west branch and main branch) and while I think these are good creek prospects (especially the west branch), I don’t know enough to say.
+Some additional information has been posted on the overview map.

-- Hwy H to First West Bend Dam: (6 miles): A solid prospect with some flowage paddling at the end.
+- Hwy H to First West Bend Dam: (6.3 miles) A solid prospect with some flowage paddling at the end.
+The take-out entails dragging your boat across a private parking lot.

-- First West Bend Dam (Barton Ave) to the Second West Bend Dam: (1.4 miles) Mostly an urban flowage paddle.
-First dam does not seem like an easy portage, but second should be no problem.
+- First West Bend Dam (Barton Ave) to the Second West Bend Dam: (1.3 miles) Mostly an urban flowage paddle.
+The first dam is a difficult portage or put-in.

-- Waubedonia Park to Ehlers Park: (5.2 miles) A solid prospect with I believe some light rapids.
+- Waubedonia Park to Ehlers Park/Mink Ranch Road: (5.3 miles) A solid prospect with I believe some light rapids.

-- Ehlers Park to Grafton Canoe Launch (south Saukville on Hwy O): (4.4 miles) Kind of a suburban paddle.
+- Peninsula Park to Grafton Canoe Launch (south Saukville on Hwy O): (1.9 miles) Kind of a suburban paddle.

-- Grafton Dam (SW of Bridge Street) to Lime Kiln Park: (1.26 miles) A terrific section with class 2-3 whitewater and scenic Dells.
+- Grafton Dam (SW of Bridge Street) to Lime Kiln Park: (1.3 miles) A terrific section with class 2-3 whitewater and scenic dells.

-- Lime Kiln Park to Hwy T: (1.5 miles) Good section with scenic ‘Grafton Dells’ and some class 1 whitewater.
+- Lime Kiln Park to Hwy T: (1.6 miles) Good section with scenic ‘Grafton Dells’ and some Class 1 whitewater.
+I’m not sure Hwy T is a good take-out.

 - Hwy T to Pioneer Road: (1.9 miles) A solid prospect.

-- Pioneer Road to Thiensville Park: (6.6 miles) Solid prospect but with some flowage paddling at the end.
-Can be cut short if need be.
+- Pioneer Road to Thiensville Park: (6.9 miles) Solid prospect but with some flowage paddling at the end.

 - Brown Deer Road to Kletzsch Park: (4.1 miles) Solid prospect.

-- Kletzsch Park to Estabrook Park: (4.92 miles) Some flowage paddling and a nasty low head dam to portage.
+- Kletzsch Park to Estabrook Park: (4.1 miles) Some flowage paddling and a nasty low-head dam to portage.
+A second dam has been I believe recently removed so this section might be very different now.

-- Riverside Park to Bruce Street Boat Ramp: (3.17 miles) A paddle through the skyscrapers of Milwaukee.
+- Riverside Park to Bruce Street Boat Ramp: (3.9 miles) A scenic paddle through downtown Milwaukee featuring some skyscrapers and great architecture.

-- Bruce Street Boat Ramp to Discovery World: (1.45 miles) A small section of Lake Michigan if you are interested.
+- Bruce Street Boat Ramp to McKinley Marina: (2.5 miles) A bonus add-on section along Lake Michigan that features scenic vistas of the downtown.

 Links and Resources: